pokemoncentral/wiki-macros/README.md

 # wiki-macros
-Macro runner for automated translations at Pokémon Central Wiki
+Macro runner for automated translations of Bulbapedia source code at Pokémon Central Wiki